Get E-Book

 }

-The cachedModule.loaded check is where circular dependencies start to show through.
-A module can be present in the cache before it has finished evaluating.
-In that case, the loader may return a partially initialized exports object rather than pretending the cycle does not exist.
+The cachedModule.loaded check is where circular dependencies become visible.
+A module can be in the cache before it finishes evaluating.
+If another module asks for it during that time, Node may return a partially filled exports object.

-If the request names a built-in module and no earlier cache entry handled it, Node loads it through the built-in module path instead of reading from disk.
-Built-ins have their own cache, separate from ordinary file-module entries in Module._cache.
+If the request names a built-in module and no earlier cache entry handled it, Node loads it through the built-in module path.
+Built-ins have their own internal cache separate from normal file modules in Module._cache.

 js